Rebel A. Cole: Career

-Cole is a prolific author who, according to Google Scholar, has written more than 100 articles that have been cited by other scholars more than 10,000 times and have appeared in such leading academic journals as The Journal of Finance, the Journal of Financial Economics, the Journal of Financial and Quantitative Analysis, the Journal of Financial Intermediation and the Journal of Corporate Finance.
-He is best known for his works on agency costs & ownership structure and the access to credit by privately held firms.
+Cole is a prolific author who, according to Google Scholar, has written more than 100 articles that have been cited by other scholars more than 14,500 times and more than 3,400 times according to Web of Science.
+Cole's articles have appeared in such leading academic journals as The Journal of Finance, the Journal of Financial Economics, the Journal of Financial and Quantitative Analysis, the Review of Finance, the Journal of Financial Intermediation and the Journal of Corporate Finance.
+He is best known for his works on agency costs & ownership structure, access to credit by small businesses, and bank failures.
 His research interests focus on corporate governance, entrepreneurship, financial institutions and real estate.

 In addition to academic pursuits, Cole has been a frequent commentator in the media about the Covid-19 pandemic.
-Although, he caused a brief media frenzy by spreading misinformation regarding Florida's COVID-19 positivity rate by failing to properly read the daily report published by the FL Dept of Health, assuming lab test results posted in the report were daily numbers when they were year-to-date numbers.

-He is a co-developer of a popular Covid-19 tracker website for the state of Florida, which provides comprehensive and intuitive charts on Florid Covid-19 testing, hospitalizations and deaths.
+He was a co-developer of a popular Covid-19 tracker website for the state of Florida, which provided comprehensive and intuitive charts on Florid Covid-19 testing, hospitalizations and deaths during 2020 - 2021.

+More recently, Cole developed The Banking Initiative at Florida Atlantic University This website provides information on large banks with high risk factors, such as exposure to commercial real estate, unrealized losses on investment securities and exposures to uninsured deposits.
+Cole posts much of this information about bank risk on the social media platform LinkedIn, where he has more than 14,000 followers.